metal3-io/metal3-docs/design/metadata-handling.md

 that contain a template of the values that will be rendered for all nodes.

-The `metaData` field will be rendered into a map of strings in yaml format, while `networkData` will be rendered into a json string that fulfills the requirements of
+The `metaData` field will be rendered into a map of strings in yaml format, while `networkData` will be rendered into a map equivalent of [Nova network_data.json](https://docs.openstack.org/nova/latest/user/metadata.html#openstack-format-metadata).
-[Nova network_data.json](https://docs.openstack.org/nova/latest/user/metadata.html#openstack-format-metadata).
-The format definition can be found [here](https://docs.openstack.org/nova/latest/_downloads/9119ca7ac90aa2990e762c08baea3a36/network_data.json).
+On the target node, the network data will be rendered as a json object that follows the format definition that can be found [here](https://docs.openstack.org/nova/latest/_downloads/9119ca7ac90aa2990e762c08baea3a36/network_data.json).

 #### Metadata Specifications